-was made easy by the fact that the force had a much higher percentage of junior personnel, many of whom were draftees.
+The downsizing period was a useful lesson in force management.
+It was the first period since Vietnam in which there had been a significant change in the overall demand for military personnel.
+There was a significant reduction in force after the Vietnam War, but that downsizing was made easy by the fact that the force had a much higher percentage of junior personnel, many of whom were draftees.
 It was a useful lesson in force management because it proved that many of the assumed inflexibilities in the system could be addressed with better force-shaping tools.
 But the VSI-SSB authorities lapsed such that DOD is now back where it was before the end of the Cold War.
-There is again need for force-shaping tools because the reductions in Air Force and Navy endstrengths, coupled with the retention increases resulting from recent pay hikes, have threatened an imbalance of their forces with too many midcareer and senior personnel.
 DOD needs, at a minimum, a permanent force-shaping authority that, as I argue below, should become part of a restructured-or at least "reframed"-retirement system.